VictorC99/E-DAIRY/README.md

 # Livestock-Management
-This is a simple livestock management system that helps a farmer to keep the records about he livestock digitally and be able to access them anytime and anywhere and also make informed decisions.
+This is a simple dairy management system that helps a farmer to keep the records about the dairy cows digitally and be able to access them anytime and anywhere and also make informed decisions.